After a long day of playing outside, especially when it’s warm, rounding up your kids for bath time is an easy call.

 How often should they take a bath?

-Dr. Thomas McIntee, pediatric dermatologist, Marshfield Center, says there isn’t a consensus among health care providers on how often kids should bathe.
+Dr. Thomas McIntee, pediatric dermatologist, Marshfield Clinic, says there isn’t a consensus among health care providers on how often kids should bathe.

 “Parents have a lot of beliefs about how often their children should have a bath,” said Dr. McIntee.